epsi-rns/epsi-rns.github.io/_posts/webdev/2016-05-29-jekyll-related-posts-without-plugin.markdown

 1. Table, can be simulated by simple array.

-2. Data in Jekyll can be stored in _data folder in yml/json/csv format.
+2. Data in Jekyll can be stored in <code class="code-file">_data</code> folder in yml/json/csv format.

 3. Unique ID, can be generated from post date.
 Or you can use other method that you like.